Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights - NewsBreak

 Texans stats and trends

-- Houston's games this year have hit the over on four of 11 set point totals (36.4%).
+- Houston's games this year have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).

-- In games that Houston picks up over 358.8 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Houston amasses over 358.8 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Texans have 18 giveaways this season, while the Colts have 27 takeaways.
+- The Texans have turned the ball over 18 times, nine fewer times than the Colts have forced turnovers (27).

 Home and road insights

-- This year in away games, Indianapolis is 4-1 against the spread and 3-2 overall.
+- On the road, Indianapolis is 4-1 against the spread, and 3-2 overall.

-- In four of five road games this season, Indianapolis has gone over the total.
+- This year, in five away games, Indianapolis has gone over the total four times.

 Powered by Data Skrive.